Calgary Local Immigration Partnership

-The Calgary Local Immigrant Partnership (CLIP) initiative will create a more welcoming and inclusive community for immigrants and newcomers in Calgary.
-Working with community partners, our goal is for newcomers to thrive and succeed in Calgary by easily accessing the resources and services they need.
+The Calgary Local Immigrant Partnership (CLIP) initiative aims to create a more welcoming and inclusive community for immigrants and newcomers in Calgary.
+Working with community partners, CLIP’s goal is for newcomers to thrive and succeed in Calgary by easily accessing the resources and services they need.

 CLIP works across sectors, organizations, and service systems to improve local capacity to welcome and support newcomers.
 CLIP has identified strategic priorities to help newcomers adjust to life in Calgary.